arkime/aws-aio/README.md

 This tool provides a Python CLI which the user can interact with to manage the Arkime installation(s) in their account.
 The Python CLI wraps a CDK App.
 The CLI provides orchestration; the CDK App provides the CloudFormation Templates based on inputs from the CLI and performs CloudFormation create/update/destroy operations.
 State about the user's deployed Arkime Clusters is stored in the user's AWS Account using [the AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html).
 The capture itself is performed by using [VPC Traffic Mirroring](https://docs.aws.amazon.com/vpc/latest/mirroring/what-is-traffic-mirroring.html) to mirror traffic to/from [the elastic network interfaces](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html) in the user's VPC through [a Gateway Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/gateway/introduction.html) and into another VPC (the Capture VPC), created by the CLI, in the user's account.
 The Arkime Capture Nodes live in the Capture VPC.

-When a VPC is added to a Cluster with the `add-vpc` command, we attempt to set up monitoring for all network interfaces in the target VPC.
+When a VPC is added to a Cluster with the `vpc-add` command, we attempt to set up monitoring for all network interfaces in the target VPC.
 After initial this setup, we listen for changes in the VPC [using AWS EventBridge](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-what-is.html) and attempt to automatically create/destroy mirroring accordingly.
 This should enable the user's fleet to scale naturally while still having its traffic captured/monitored by Arkime.
 We currently provide automated, on-going monitoring of the following resource types:
 * EC2 Instances
 * EC2 Autoscaling Groups
 * ECS-on-EC2 Container Instances